rmhorton/cybertoryTNG/pcrsim/melting_curves/readme.md

 **Planned Outcomes:**

 - Simulation comparison completed and documented.
-- Final exercise materials tested and polished.
+- Final exercise materials tested and polished, including the Virus Strain Identification dataset, clustering explanation, and curated strain set.
-- Teaching App finalized with all necessary features and cleaned-up UI.
+- Teaching App finalized with all necessary features, including strain‑identification UI elements and cleaned‑up interface.
-- Documentation complete and integrated into GitHub.
+- Documentation complete and integrated into GitHub, including full viral workflow and sequence‑selection rationale.
-- End-of-project summary and release instructions.
+- End-of-project summary and release instructions..

 ---

 ## 5. Risks & Mitigation

 - **Experimental data formatting issues** → Early Week 9 focus on preprocessing.

+- **Influenza strain MSA retrieval difficulties** → Data Wrangler will begin NCBI tool exploration early in Week 9; fallback: use curated public datasets if tool is unavailable.

+- **Clustering-based strain selection may yield insufficiently distinct melting curves** → Use larger candidate pool; adjust RMSE thresholds; allow Exercise Author & Dev to tune difficulty by selecting clusters with clear separation.

-- **Time pressure on instructional UI features** → Prioritize minimal viable version of tutorial + quiz features.
+- **Time pressure on instructional UI and strain-identification workflow** → Prioritize minimal viable version of tutorial, quiz features, and strain-matching interface.

 - **Documentation overload** → Build documentation continuously across Weeks 9–11.

-- **Sequence simulation complexity** → Use existing tested logic from the RMarkdown generator to minimize new bugs.
+- **Sequence simulation complexity** → Use existing tested logic from the RMarkdown generator to minimize new bugs and ensure consistency across simulated viral amplicons.** → Use existing tested logic from the RMarkdown generator to minimize new bugs.

 ---

 ## 6. Success Criteria by End of Week 11

 - Polymer algorithm validated against both experimental datasets.

-- Two fully developed student exercises ready for instructional deployment.
+- Two fully developed student exercises ready for instructional deployment, **including a complete Virus Strain Identification workflow** with:
+  - MSA-derived viral amplicon sequences,
+  - melting-curve simulations,
+  - RMSE-based curve clustering,
+  - curated strain panels chosen for pedagogical clarity.

-- Teaching App supports all exercise workflows and includes simulation + instructional UI.
+- Teaching App supports all exercise workflows and includes:
+  - sequence simulation,
+  - instructional UI,
+  - quiz or assessment components,
+  - **strain-identification interface** for matching melting curves to viral variants.

 - Complete documentation covering:
   - DNA melting curve fundamentals,
-  - How to use the app and library,
+  - how to use the Teaching App and library,
-  - How to perform the exercises,
+  - how to perform both exercises,
+  - **details of the viral workflow (MSA import, curve clustering, strain selection)**,
-  - The role of LLMs in the project.
+  - the role of LLMs in the project.

 - All materials published in the GitHub repository, ready for use in teaching.

 ---